official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 to Iraq, “tricky questions would arise about whether Iraq had breached its obligations and what steps should be taken”.

-272 Telegram 2119 UKMIS New York to FCO London, 7 November 2002, ‘Iraq: P5 Meeting and Contacts with Negroponte’.
+[^272]: Telegram 2119 UKMIS New York to FCO London, 7 November 2002, ‘Iraq: P5 Meeting and Contacts

 336

-The Report of the Iraq Inquiry800.
-Mr Straw told Cabinet on 7 November that the vote on the resolution on Iraq was likely to take place the following day and described its provisions.273 The aim was to achieve unanimity, which would be a triumph for UK and American diplomacy.
+800. Mr Straw told Cabinet on 7 November that the vote on the resolution on Iraq was likely to take place the following day and described its provisions.[^273] The aim was to achieve unanimity, which would be a triumph for UK and American diplomacy.

 801. In discussion, it was suggested that: